einfachIrgendwer0815/SqlIntuitive/CONTRIBUTING.md

 ## Issues

 Please follow the respective templates for bug reports and feature requests.
 Do *not* use issues to ask questions.
+Use discussions therefore.

 ## Pull request